How is Joint Cartilage Damage Repaired?

 Does surgery for damaged cartilage work?

-Each of the above methods have different complexities and potential complications that you can discuss with your surgeon.
+Each of the above methods has different complexities and potential complications that you can discuss with your surgeon.
 Although some of the methods are newer and less proven, studies are emerging every day.
 For example, Autologous Chondrocyte Implantation was recently shown to be 85 percent effective in allowing knee patients to return to pain-free activities.

 Having your surgery performed at an orthopaedic specialty hospital like OrthoNebraska with an entire team both before and after surgery who is familiar with these types of procedures can be beneficial and improve your outcome.